0x9u/blackboxbackend/whats left.md

 - THERE MAY BE A RACE CONDITION WITH GUILD PROFILE PICTURES AS ADMINS CAN CHANGE CONCURRENTLY SOMEHOW

+- fix time stamp issue for json  use ISO 8601

 v2.0

 - clean up code and put it in functions